Mileage: .5-16 miles multi-use trail system

 Lord Hill Regional Park is a trail system between the towns of Snohomish and Monroe in rural Snohomish County that offers multi-use trails through a variety of terrain.
 There are well over 6 miles of paths on the 1,463 acre park and time spent wandering offers the possibilities of wildlife viewing and panoramic horizons of the Cascade and Olympic Mountains.

 The main entrance sits off the Old Snohomish-Monroe Road, up 127th St. and offers a privy.
 The equestrian parking lot is next door.
-Another lower entrance is available alone Tester Road near the Monroe High School.
+Another lower entrance is available along Tester Road near the Monroe High School.

 My trip reports: